AwesomePaul100/Hadoop/README.md

 hello    file02: 1, file03: 5, file01: 1,  The total # of files this word appears in is: 3
 world    file01: 2, file02: 2,  The total # of files this word appears in is: 2
 ```
-When re-runing this Hadoop code, please make sure you go into the hadoop folder and delete the jar file and anything else related to the program like the '.class' file.
+When reruning this Hadoop code, please make sure you go into the hadoop folder and delete the jar file and anything else related to the program like the '.class' file.
 ```shell
 # Remove the output before re-running the code.
 $ bin/hadoop fs -rm /user/hadoop/filecount/output/*